STEAM Academy

 Shadow Hanson

 Some of the most meaningful learning experiences come from outside the classroom.
-The goal of the Shadow Hanson program is to give Springfield-area high school students the opportunity to see the wonders of engineering up close while observing interactive exhibits and listening to engineers from a variety of disciplines share their experiences on projects that have shaped our community.
-Civil, mechanical, electrical, structural and geotechnical engineering are included in the demonstrations held at our half-day event offered each fall.
+The goal of the Shadow Hanson program is to give high school students the opportunity to see the wonders of engineering up close while observing interactive exhibits and listening to engineers from a variety of disciplines share their experiences on projects that have shaped our community.
+Civil, mechanical, electrical, structural and geotechnical engineering are included in the demonstrations held at our half-day event offered annually in Springfield, Illinois; Corpus Christi, Texas; and — coming in 2026 — Indianapolis.

-Located at the Bank of Springfield Center in downtown Springfield, Shadow Hanson has hosted students from Lanphier, Springfield, Southeast, Lutheran, Chatham-Glenwood, Petersburg, Auburn, Pleasant Plains and Sacred Heart-Griffin high schools.
+Located at the Bank of Springfield Center downtown, the original Shadow Hanson program has hosted students from Lanphier, Springfield, Southeast, Lutheran, Chatham-Glenwood, Petersburg, Auburn, Pleasant Plains and Sacred Heart-Griffin high schools.
 In 2020, Hanson held a virtual event to enable program continuity while following coronavirus safety protocol.Four students sitting at table looking at tablet, with Hanson employee smiling in background and other students at tables also in background

 • drones